MooersLab/pymolsnips/nextpsnips.md

 	- GIFY made: One already exists - but this is for tab stops that it not discussed.
 See `errors` for why I am waiting to make a new GIF
 	- Errors: Lexers and libraries installed on one user profile do not apply for the entire computer.
 		- Have two of every snippet available...
 Waiting to make a GIF so I only have one option in the window.
 			- Has two  snippets in add-on manager - MooersLab.PyMOL and Std.PML?
+Maybe this is why I have 2?
 ### Espresso
 	- Installation: Running trial version
 	- GIFY made: No
 	- Errors: Need to allow key strokes but need administrator to approve that setting change.
-		- Need to see which plugins to add
+		- Need to see which plugins to add - sends you to a webpage...lots to look through and learn!
 ### Geany
 	- Installation: Already installed
 	- GIFY made: Yes